 - Check that the metering device, condensing unit, and oil type match the refrigerant being used.
 Make sure TEV bulbs are installed properly.

 - If the unit has a headmaster and a fin/tube condenser, strip the panels off of the unit and measure the condenser for calculating a flooding charge.
 Go ahead and figure it and write that down, too.
 Microchannel coils just have a lookup chart.

 - Verify that any other trades involved have completed their work.
 It's no fun to have a piece of equipment ready to run and not have power to it or to find out a day later that a condensate drain wasn't properly installed or heated if necessary.

 - Check any doors on fixtures to make sure they close and seal properly.
 Make any adjustments needed.

-Get that micron gauge out now and let’s check the progress of our evacuation.
-Again, much has been written on this subject, so I don’t want to belabor the point of the how and the why here.
-Pull a proper deep vacuum on the equipment according to the customer’s standards, the manufacturer’s standards or industry standards and record times and evacuation levels here if the commissioning paperwork requires it.
+Get that micron gauge out now, and let's check the progress of our evacuation.
+Again, this subject has been extensively covered, so I don't want to belabor the point of the how and the why here.
+Pull a proper deep vacuum on the equipment according to the customer's standards, the manufacturer’s standards, or industry standards and record times and evacuation levels here if the commissioning paperwork requires it.

 Evacuation complete, here is where starting a refrigeration unit diverges from starting up a residential one.
 Residential equipment typically comes precharged for a specific amount of line set length.
-All you have to do is open the lines, start the equipment and check charge.
-Split refrigeration equipment doesn’t come precharged because the manufacturer can’t know how their machine is going to be installed.
+All you have to do is open the lines, start the equipment and check the charge.
+Split refrigeration equipment doesn’t come precharged because the manufacturer can't know how their machine will be installed.
 We will have to field charge it.

 Final checks before charging:

 - Power to the unit on?
-Leave disconnect open for now.
+Leave the disconnect open for now.

 - Power to the evaporator unit?
 Go ahead and turn that on.